 Education Sector Logon

-2024 Multi-factor Authentication User testing
+2024 Multi-factor Authentication

 Education Sector Logon (ESL) is an identity management and authentication application that allows education providers and teachers to securely access a range of education sector applications.
+ESL is used across schools, early learning centres, and education agencies, by people with a wide range of digital experience and technical ability.

 Tools: Figma/Figjam, Microsoft Teams